Hoffman Estates Sleep Apnea Treatment

 Mandibular Advancement Devices (MADs): This appliance looks similar to an athletic mouthguard.
 Two arches are fitted over the top and bottom jaws, attached by adjustable metal hinges.
 The appliance positions the bottom jaw slightly forward, pulling the throat muscles forward as well.
 This keeps the airway open during the night.

 Tongue Retaining Mouthpieces: For those whose jaw cannot be sufficiently positioned with a MAD, a tongue retaining mouthpiece may work better.
 This appliance fits over the tongue and uses suction to keep it from sagging toward the back of the throat while you sleep.

 Sleep apnea can be difficult to detect because the symptoms are not always obvious, but its effects build up over time and pose a real risk to your health.
 When breathing stops during the night, the body wakes the sleeping person, interrupting the sleep cycle.
 This happens frequently throughout the night, although the sleeper rarely remembers waking.

 Sleep apnea can have numerous effects on both your physical and emotional health.
 These can include fatigue, morning headaches, difficulty focusing, and irritability.
 Teeth grinding at night is also a common symptom, and can wear the teeth down into stumps if left untreated.

 Dental Relief in Hoffman Estates

-Dr. Mark Rappleye is dedicated to helping patients find relief from their ailments, whether from sleep apnea, toothache, missing teeth, or any other dental troubles.
+Dr. Yonghwi Moon is dedicated to helping patients find relief from their ailments, whether from sleep apnea, toothache, missing teeth, or any other dental troubles.
 Our office provides a wide array of general and family dental services, and will work with you to address any concerns and select the best treatment plan for you.
 For expert family dentistry in Hoffman Estates, contact our office and make an appointment today.